carj/pyPreservica/docs/index.rst

     :return: The updated Entity
     :rtype: Entity

+    .. py:method::  move_sync(entity, dest_folder)

+    Move an entity (asset or folder) to a new folder This call blocks until the move is complete

+    :param Entity entity: The entity to move either asset or folder
+    :param Entity dest_folder: The new destination folder.
+This can be None to move a folder to the root of the repository
+    :return: The updated entity
+    :rtype: Entity

+    .. py:method::  move_async(entity, dest_folder)

+    Move an entity (asset or folder) to a new folder This call returns immediately and does not block

+    :param Entity entity: The entity to move either asset or folder
+    :param Entity dest_folder: The new destination folder.
+This can be None to move a folder to the root of the repository
+    :return: Progress ID token
+    :rtype: str

    .. py:method::  move(entity, dest_folder)

-    Move an entity (asset or folder) to a new folder
+    Move an entity (asset or folder) to a new folder This call is an alias for the move_sync (blocking) method.

     :param Entity entity: The entity to move either asset or folder
     :param Entity dest_folder: The new destination folder.
 This can be None to move a folder to the root of the repository